Kotlin/dataframe/docs/StardustDocs/topics/schemasImportSqlGradle.md

 Also, the `tableName` parameter could be specified.

-You should also specify the name of the generated Kotlin class as a first parameter of annotation `@file:ImportDataSchema`.
+You should also specify the name of the generated Kotlin class as the first parameter of the annotation `@file:ImportDataSchema`.

 ```kotlin
 @file:ImportDataSchema(